-- 2. A summary of outreach efforts for the hearings, meetings and workshops in FFY 2021 are listed below: - Notices were posted on the Division of Statewide Planning and Secretary of State websites in English and Spanish.
-In addition, informational flyers were made available at event locations in English. - On August 1, 2020, the Division of Statewide Planning contracted with a webbased public comments management software company, SmartComment.
-The SmartComment software provides the public with easy comment entry, interactive mapping, digital bracketing, and a comment dashboard to provide efficient management of comments and easily display comment analytics for 'comment tracking'.
+- 2. A summary of outreach efforts for the hearings, meetings and workshops in FFY 2023 are listed below: - Notices were posted on RIDSP and Secretary of State websites in English and Spanish.
+In addition, informational flyers were made available at event locations in English. - On August 1, 2020, RIDSP contracted with a web-based public comments management software company, SmartComment.
+The SmartComment software provides the public with easy comment entry, interactive mapping, and a comment dashboard to provide efficient management of comments and easily display comment analytics for 'comment tracking'.
 SmartComment gives staff the ability to take an automated approach to something that was done manually before to increase productivity and efficiency.
-SmartComment was founded to vastly improve the public comment process for environmentally impactful projects, rule changes, permit applications, and for agencies and organizations that need comprehensive comment support. - Direct email notification was sent to the over 1,400 planning and transportation contacts in the Division of Statewide Planning's database.
-This database includes: all RI senators and representatives; state agencies, transportation providers, city/town council members; municipal CEOs, town and public works directors, planners, and transportation stakeholders; environmental justice agencies; universities; and members of the public who have signed up for public notifications. - The Division of Statewide Planning monthly e-newsletter was utilized to provide notice for events and sent to more than 203 interested parties - Event locations selected were accessible to individuals with disabilities.
-Any individual with physical or sensory impairments requiring assistance for a reasonable accommodation to participate, or any individual requiring the services of a spoken language interpreter, was instructed by the hearing notice as to how to request accommodation posted on the Division of Statewide Planning website and physical postings.
+SmartComment was founded to vastly improve the public comment process for environmentally impactful projects, rule changes, permit applications, and for agencies and organizations that need comprehensive comment support.
+RIDSP continues to utilize this platform regularly and works with RIDEM and OER to manage public input.

+- Direct email notification was sent to the over 1,300 planning and transportation contacts in RIDSP's database.
+This database includes: all RI senators and representatives; state agencies, transportation providers, city/town council members; municipal CEOs, town and public works directors, planners, and transportation stakeholders; environmental justice agencies; universities; and members of the public who have signed up for public notifications. - The RIDSP monthly e-newsletter was utilized to provide notice for events and sent to more than 250 interested parties - Event locations selected were accessible to individuals with disabilities.
+Any individual with physical or sensory impairments requiring assistance for a reasonable accommodation to participate, or any individual requiring the services of a spoken language interpreter, was instructed by the hearing notice as to how to request accommodation posted on the RIDSP website and physical postings. - Translation service for the limited English proficient public was made available, as needed, for public hearing, meeting and workshop notices, informational event flyers, and attendee feedback surveys.